Koredotcom/docs/docs/xo/automation/use-cases/dialogs/node-types/genai-node-v2.md

 ### Add to a Task

-To add the GenAI Node v2 to a Dialog Task, follow these steps:
+Steps to add a GenAI node to a Dialog Task: